 Phylum: Magnoliophyta - Class: Liliopsida - Order: Orchidales - Family: Orchidaceae

 Although still rather common and widespread in the Mediterranean-Atlantic area of Europe (these specimens were photographed in Southern Portugal) the Man orchid is now extremely rare in the UK.
 Until recently this orchid was called Aceras anthropophorum, but recent molecular study has revealed the closeness of its relationship with members of the genus Orchis and has resulted in it being moved to that genus and now referred to as Orchis anthrophora.

 The name Man Orchid refers to the human shaped lip of the flower which, together with the sepals and petals which form a hood above the lip, gives the flower a strong resemblance to a small human figure.
 The plants grow to around 40cm tall and there are 5-10 basal leaves which are unmarked but clearly veined.
 The colour of the flowers varies from greenish-bronze to pale yellow and they are usually marked with bronze.

 The Man Orchid is widespread and common in the Mediterranean-Atlantic region of Europe and is found as far north as the UK and Germany and eastwards into central Europe, becoming rare further north and east.

 This is an orchid of short alkaline grasslands and is most often found growing full sun or mid-shade, but the Man Orchid is also found occasionally along the edges of open woodland and in scrubby areas.

-Orchis anthropophora can be seen in flower from the end of March (southern Europe) to the end of June (further north).
+Orchis anthropophora can be seen in flower from the end of March (in southern Europe) to the end of June (further north).

 The photographs shown on this page were taken in the Algarve in Portugal in early May.
 We have also photographed this wonderful orchid in Crete, the Gargano Peninsula in Italy and in the Lot Valley in France.